wolfeidau/gbc/README.md

 # gbc [![GoDoc](https://img.shields.io/badge/godoc-Reference-brightgreen.svg?style=flat)](http://godoc.org/github.com/wolfeidau/gbc)

-This library provides a wrapper for net.Listener which returns `net.Conn` with buffered preconfigured enabling you to avoid writing another buffered connection wrapper in your service.
-It is also enables layered listeners which can share the same connection buffering system.
+This library provides a wrapper for net.Listener which returns `net.Conn` with buffered preconfigured enabling you to avoid writing another connection wrapper with buffers attached.

+The aim are:

+* provide a basis for layered listeners which can share the same buffers
+* provide a callback prior to accept which can vet connections prior to passing onto `Accept`

-It uses sync.Pool to reuse buffered readers and writers, which are allocated using the default size of `1024`, or the value provided to `WrapListenerSize`.
+It uses sync.Pool to reuse buffered readers and writers, which are allocated using the default size of `1024`, or the value provided to `SetBufferSize`.

 # usage